-Note: You can also perform all the commands through the Graphite Modeling Tools located in the Modeling Ribbon.
-With the object selected, select Polygon Modeling tab under the Graphite modeling tools.
+You can also perform all the commands through the Graphite Modeling Tools located in the Modeling Ribbon.
+With the object selected, select Polygon Modeling tab under the Graphite Modeling Tools.
 In the drop-down list, select the

-Apply Edit Poly Mod, as shown in Figure 3-25.
-Click for Polygon sub-object level.
+Apply Edit Poly Mod, as shown in Figure 3-27.
+Click Polygon sub-object level.
 Note that the selections that you make in the Ribbon (Graphite Modeling Tools) are reflected in the Command Panel and vice versa.

-4. Select the polygon at the top of the cylinder, as shown in Figure 3-26.
+4. Select the polygon at the top of the cylinder, as shown in Figure 3-28.
+The selected polygon tuns red.

-Note: Creating a 1" bevel will raise the cylinder top by 1".
+5. Creating a 1" bevel will raise the cylinder top by 1".
 In preparation you will first lower the top of the cylinder by that same 1".

-5. In the Main toolbar, click (Select and Move).
-Note that the move gizmo is displayed.
+In the Main toolbar, click (Select and Move).
+Note that the Move gizmo is displayed.